richwps/monitor/README.md

 		Options:
 		--process=<identifier> : Specifies which WPS process should be selected by identifier.
+		--wid, --wps-id=<wpsid> : Specifies which WPS should be selected by ID.
 		--wps=<endpoint> : Specifies which WPS should be selected by endpoint.

 pause		Pauses the monitoring of a process.

 		Options:
 		--process=<identifier> : Specifies which WPS process should be selected by identifier.
+		--wid, --wps-id=<wpsid> : Specifies which WPS should be selected by ID.
 		--wps=<endpoint> : Specifies which WPS should be selected by endpoint.

 test		Requests a WPS with the testrequest of a file or an already saved testrequest of the specified